Jiang Hongquan

-Jiang Hongquan (姜洪权; Korean: 강홍권; born 2 January 1987 in Helong, Yanbian) is a Chinese footballer of Korean descent.
+Jiang Hongquan (姜洪权; Korean: 강홍권; born 2 January 1987) is a Chinese footballer.

 Club career

 Jiang Hongquan started his professional football career in 2006 when he was promoted to Yanbian FC's first squad.
 On 5 March 2016, Jiang made his Super League debut in the first match of 2016 season against Shanghai Shenhua.

 Career statistics

 Statistics accurate as of match played 3 November 2018.